rzwitserloot/ivyplusplus/README.markdown

 If you have apt processors, specify them with `<apt location="path/to/processor.jar" />`.

+If you have separate jar files, you can specify these with `<lib location="path/to/jar.jar" />`.

+To set up the eclipse project so that sibling/child projects also under active development are registered as project dependencies instead of dependencies on the ivy artifacts, use `<local org="your.org" name="projname" />`; this will look for `../your.org.projname/.project` relative to the current directory, and, _only if that file exists_, it will replace any ivy dependency on the stated org/name pair (of any version!) with that project.
+If that file does not exist, no warning or error is generated and the normal dependency is inserted.
+This way, a 'fresh' clone from a source repo compiles cleanly, but you can replace any dependency with tandem development on that project by just checking it out into the same workspace and rerunning 'ant eclipse'.

 eclipsegen will also generate the project settings (warnings, errors, source and target compatibility, formatters, styles, etcetera) if you want, by including the `<settings>` element.
 Put eclipse settings properties inside as plain text, as well as ant resource elements.
 If any of the following keys aren't defined, they will be added based on the `source` attribute of eclipsegen: